moorthymadhanraj/Power-BI---Projects-2024-/README.md

 ## Scenario:
 1) Analyze sales figures from the data to answer busines questions

-## Business insights to uncover
+## Business insights to uncover & answers
-1) Which month and year had the most profit?
+1) Which month and year had the most profit?</br>
-2) Where is the company seeing the most success (by country/region)?
+    - December 2014

-3) Which product and segment should the company continue to invest in?
+2) Where is the company seeing the most success (by country/region)?</br>

-## Key questions answered:
+    - In Europe, specifically France and Germany

-1)
+3) Which product and segment should the company continue to invest in?</br>
-2)
+    - The company should continue to invest in the Paseo product and target the Small Business and Government segments